vivekjoshy/openskill.py/docs/source/internals.rst

    about the private methods displayed here.
 They may change at any time without warning.

 .. toctree::
    :maxdepth: 2
-   :caption: Reference API:
+   :caption: Models API:

-   API </api/openskill/index.rst>
+   Common <api/openskill.models.common>
+   Weng-Lin <api/openskill.models.weng_lin>